Bios4Biol/intronSeeker/INSTALL.md

 This script will  install the Conda environment, configure the newly installed environment and install Grinder and its dependencies (Perl modules) wich are not yet available in conda.
-Grinder installation is performed in the Conda environment, so, despite the missing conda package, its installation will only affect your conda environment (i.e. you will be able to run Grinder only when the environment is activated).
+Grinder installation is performed in the Conda environment, so, despite the missing conda package, its installation will only affect the newly installed conda environment (i.e. you will be able to run Grinder only when the environment is activated).
 You should get these messages in the standard output :